Starting Therapy for the first time? Here’s What to Expect with me (Counselling Sessions in Guildford, Haslemere, Surrey + Online)

 Final Thoughts: Sunday Scaries and Support

-The Sunday Scaries are incredibly common, and these tips can really help ease them.
+The Sunday Scaries are incredibly common, try out these tips and see if you feel a difference.
 That said, if your Sunday night anxiety feels intense, overwhelming, or persistent, it may be a sign of deeper stress or burnout.

 Therapy can help you understand and work through the root of your anxiety so that Sundays – and Mondays – no longer feel so heavy.